-- Enforcement: maintaining reasonable procedures to protect and enforce the various rights that consumers have regarding the PII that ISS handles.
+- Enforcement: maintaining reasonable procedures to protect and enforce the various rights that individuals have regarding the PII that ISS handles and stores.

-The scope of this notice covers PII that ISS has obtained on behalf of employers and their agents by manually or electronically contacting or searching the appropriate sources of the data (public record holders, educational institutions, law enforcement agencies, etc.), and/or directly from consumers, employers or their agents, or other entities to which the consumer has or seeks a connection.
-The PII collected may include standard PII (like name and address information) or sensitive categories of information (like personal information specifying racial or ethnic origin, political opinions, religious or philosophical beliefs or criminal records); what data is considered sensitive information may vary depending on jurisdiction.
+This section covers any PII, other than information covered by the EU policy, that ISS has obtained (i) by manually or electronically searching public sources (public websites, official published lists, etc.); or (ii) directly from individuals, clients, or their agents.
+PII collected may include standard personally identifiable information (e.g., name, address, job title) or sensitive categories of information (i.e., personal information specifying racial or ethnic origin, political opinions, religious or philosophical beliefs, or criminal records).
+Which data is considered sensitive information may vary depending on jurisdiction.

-Upon request, ISS gathers consumer and other data that it then provides to employers or their agents (such as recruiters, staffing firms, or background screening companies and consumer reporting agencies) in the form of information products (such as background reports) for use in making employment-related decisions regarding hiring, retention, promotion or re-assignment.
-Generally ISS’s clients are agents acting on behalf of other companies.
-ISS does not make decisions on behalf of employers or their agents and the information gathered on behalf of any such entities is not subsequently sold, reused, or otherwise disclosed to third parties by ISS for marketing or other reasons outside the scope and purpose of the collection.
+ISS may gather, transmit, or store the above categories of data about individuals on behalf of its clients or their agents (e.g., recruiters, staffing firms, consulting companies, financial institutions, or background screening companies and consumer reporting agencies).
+If ISS creates an information product (such as a background report), it may deliver the report to its client for use in making employment-related decisions regarding hiring, retention, promotion or re-assignment; insurance-related decisions; customer-related decisions; or for resale to an entity that is making an employment-, insurance-, or customer-related decision.
+Generally, ISS’s clients are agents acting on behalf of other companies.
+ISS does not make decisions on behalf of its clients, nor does it subsequently resell, reuse, or otherwise disclose information gathered on behalf of any such entities to third parties, whether for marketing or other reasons outside the original scope of the data collection.

-Below are some examples of ways that employers commonly use data provided by ISS:
+Below are some examples of ways that client entities might use data collected by ISS:

 - to complete background checks on applicants and current employees

-- to verify education and other credentials presented by applicants and current employees
+- to verify credentials presented by potential customers, job applicants, or current employees

 - to investigate reports or suspicion of job-related wrongdoing

-- investigation of employee compliance with applicable laws and regulations
+- to investigate current or prospective customers’ compliance with applicable anti-corruption/anti-bribery laws and other regulations

 III.
 Onward Transfer to Third Parties